p3peka/BangaloreHomePricePrediction/README.md

 ## Step by step regression project about Bangalore property price prediction.
-You can view the project on my AWS server: \
+You can view the project on my AWS server (currently disabled): \
 http://ec2-13-49-243-33.eu-north-1.compute.amazonaws.com

 There are changes relative to the author's original code (Codebasics),